role2372/Informatik2Projekt/README.md

 ## Description

-Creation of Transport Management Software (TMS) Prototype, that is able to plan tours.
+Creation of a Transport Management Software (TMS) Prototype, that is able to plan tours.

 ### Requests: